Low Glycemic Foods List | 130 Foods in PDF

 5. Low-Glycemic Legumes

-Legumes are great for blocking glucose control, and fortunately, many of them have a low GI.
+Legumes are great for blocking glucose control; fortunately, many have a low GI.
 A few examples include:

 • Chickpeas